NXture/Sia/.github/ISSUE_TEMPLATE/IMPROVEMENT.md

 ---

 <!--
-Thanks for your interest in Leon! ❤️
+Thanks for your interest in Sia! ❤️
 Please check if there is no similar issue before creating this one.
 -->